Skip to main content

 2. Per-User

-3. Per Device, and bundled together as a single monthly fee
+3. Per Device and bundled together as a single monthly fee

 As you can see in the three business models above, some service providers offer an “a la carte” choice of services.
 Others offer a complete, interlocking suite of core services.
 The decision of how “hands-on” you want your IT team to be is up to you.

-Switching Managed IT Services Providers: Finding The Right Partner
+Switching Managed IT Services Providers & Finding The Right Partner

-One of the best ways to ensure your business is taking the right steps in managing the needs of your employees and customers is to have a simplified plan that identifies your current problems and what solutions you think are best for business growth and success.
+One of the best ways to ensure your business is taking the proper steps in managing the needs of your employees and customers is to have a simplified plan that identifies your current problems and what solutions you think are best for business growth and success.

-Are your employees spending more time fixing their computers and phone systems, and less time closing deals or running marketing campaigns?
+Are your employees spending more time fixing their computers and phone systems and less time closing deals or running marketing campaigns?
 Maybe there isn’t enough staff in-house to service all the technology needs of your employees, especially if some work remotely.
 Where can additional IT help come into play for your business and employees?

 If you seem to have an influx of technology problems and you’re currently partnering with a managed IT services team, it’s probably time to switch providers.
-Read our article to learn more, What is Managed IT Services?
+Read our article to learn more: What is Managed IT Services?
 How to Tell If You Need Them.

 So, now that you’ve got a list of your current IT problems, what’s the next step?
 First things first, it’s necessary to check the terms of your contract if you’re currently partnering with a managed IT team.